 Managing long-running AWS Fargate ECS tasks within your Serverless project

 I am a big proponent of the Serverless movement.
-The ability to concentrate efforts on only the code and infrastructure concerns which directly add business value is very powerful.
-Function-as-a-Service (FaaS) offerings like AWS Lambda impose limitations which help aid in designing more fault tolerant/scalable systems; leaning towards event-driven architectures.
-However, there are times when we need to execute behaviour which exceed common-place FaaS duration limits (i.e. AWS Lambda’s 15-minute limit).
-In this case we ideally do not want to resort to a lower-level of compute (i.e. a VPS such as EC2), but instead be able to define and run such behaviour alongside our FaaS counterparts.
-In this post I would like to discuss a Serverless Framework plugin I have written which aids in bridging this gap, by-way of ECS and AWS Fargate.
+The ability to concentrate efforts on only the code and infrastructure concerns that directly add business value is very powerful.
+Function-as-a-Service (FaaS) offerings like AWS Lambda impose limitations that help in designing more fault-tolerant and scalable systems, leaning towards event-driven architectures.
+However, there are times when we need to execute behaviour that exceeds common FaaS duration limits (i.e. AWS Lambda’s 15-minute limit).
+In this case, we ideally do not want to resort to a lower level of compute (i.e. a VPS such as EC2), but instead, be able to define and run such behaviour alongside our FaaS counterparts.
+In this post, I would like to discuss a Serverless Framework plugin I have written, which aids in bridging this gap by way of ECS and AWS Fargate.

 Why?

-Over the past couple of weeks I have been working on a personal project with some behaviour that by-design does not fit into the 15-minute duration limit imposed by AWS Lambda.
-Instead of being able to reengineer the problem into an event-driven architecture, it still is required to be run as a long-polling background process.
-In a conventional compute setting you would employ a service/daemon (by-way of your choice of container orchestration platform) or possibly even manage an EC2 instance which runs a process control system such as Supervisor.
-In doing so however, you lose the level of abstraction you are gifted by Serverless and the Serverless Framework.
-With the desire to maintain this level of abstraction I investigated the possibility of using ECS/AWS Fargate, building additional functionality into the Serverless Framework (by-way of a plugin) to bridge the divide between defining FaaS and container-based compute.
+Over the past couple of weeks, I have been working on a personal project with some behaviour that, by design, does not fit into the 15-minute duration limit imposed by AWS Lambda.
+Instead of being able to reengineer the problem into an event-driven architecture, it still needs to be run as a long-polling background process.
+In a conventional compute setting, you would employ a service or daemon (by way of your choice of container orchestration platform) or possibly even manage an EC2 instance running a process control system such as Supervisor.
+However, in doing so, you lose the level of abstraction that Serverless and the Serverless Framework provide.
+With the desire to maintain this level of abstraction, I investigated the possibility of using ECS/AWS Fargate, building additional functionality into the Serverless Framework (by way of a plugin) to bridge the divide between defining FaaS and container-based compute.

 What is AWS Fargate?

-Fargate is a service offered by AWS which allows you to run containerised workloads at a similar level of abstraction as AWS Lambda does for functions.
-In the case of AWS Lambda you provide the code (or more recently even a container image), where-as in the case of AWS Fargate you provide the container image you wish to run.
-This then provides you with all the same Serverless benefits; a pay-as-you-go model, no up-front capacity planning and built-in host-level VM separation for security concerns.
+Fargate is a service offered by AWS that allows you to run containerised workloads at a similar level of abstraction as AWS Lambda does for functions.
+In the case of AWS Lambda, you provide the code (or more recently, even a container image), whereas in the case of AWS Fargate, you provide the container image you wish to run.
+This provides you with all the same Serverless benefits: a pay-as-you-go model, no upfront capacity planning, and built-in host-level VM separation for security concerns.

-This level of compute is able to be used for both ECS and EKS container orchestration platforms.
-Upon review, I opted to use ECS and this seemed to impose the least friction in both means of definition and execution of the desired behaviour.
-Before we delve into the Serverless plugin itself, it would be useful to provide an overview of the consistent building blocks that are used to construct it.
+This level of compute can be used for both ECS and EKS container orchestration platforms.
+Upon review, I opted to use ECS, as this seemed to impose the least friction in both definition and execution of the desired behaviour.
+Before we delve into the Serverless plugin itself, it would be useful to provide an overview of the constituent building blocks used to construct it:

-• Cluster - an isolated logical grouping of tasks or services which comprise your application.
+- Cluster - an isolated logical grouping of tasks or services that comprise your application.

-• Task definition - defines one or more containers (with port, parameter configuration) that form your application.
+- Task definition - defines one or more containers (with port and parameter configurations) that form your application.

-• Service - manages the desired amount of a given task you wish to ensure are running at any one time.
+- Service - manages the desired number of a given task you wish to ensure is running at any one time.

 The Serverless plugin

 The completed Serverless Framework plugin takes the declared service/scheduled tasks and generates the underlying CloudFormation resources needed to provision the compute upon deployment.
-Using the Framework definition validation (backed by JSON Schema) I was able to validate complex configuration which has been supplied with ease.
-Upon deployment both the Lambda functions and Fargate tasks are provisioned within a single CloudFormation stack, with task ARN’s being returned as outputs for extended use elsewhere.
+Using the Framework definition validation (backed by JSON Schema), I was able to validate complex configurations supplied with ease.
+Upon deployment, both the Lambda functions and Fargate tasks are provisioned within a single CloudFormation stack, with task ARNs being returned as outputs for extended use elsewhere.

 Example usage

-To highlight all the capabilities of the plugin, I created a contrived example which is present within the Serverless plugin repository.
-This documents how you can create three separate runtimes (PHP, Node and Python) and run long-running behaviour alongside Lambda functions.
-Additionally, if you do not wish to mix container task and function layer runtimes (ensuring runtime parity), this can be achieved like so.
+To highlight all the capabilities of the plugin, I created a contrived example within the Serverless plugin repository.
+This demonstrates how you can create three separate runtimes (PHP, Node, and Python) and run long-running behaviour alongside Lambda functions.
+Additionally, if you do not wish to mix container task and function-layer runtimes (ensuring runtime parity), this can be achieved as follows:

 service: serverless-fargate